jwstolk/tn40xx-driver/README.md

+NOTE:
+This is a fork from: https://github.com/acooks/tn40xx-driver I hope to send my changes to the original.
+This is a fork of only the default "develop" branch.
+The original contains more branches, including original releases by the manufacturer.

+I own only a Edimax EN-9320SFP+ and have only tested with this card.

 This repo contains the tn40xx Linux driver for 10Gbit NICs based on the TN4010 MAC from the (now defunct) Tehuti Networks.

 This driver enables the following 10Gb SFP+ NICs: